Ice Age: Dawn of the Dinosaurs: Critical response

-Roger Ebert gave the film three and a half stars out of four claiming that "Ice Age: Dawn of the Dinosaurs is the best of the three films about our friends in the inter-species herd of plucky prehistoric heroes.
+Roger Ebert gave the film three and a half stars out of four, claiming that "Ice Age: Dawn of the Dinosaurs is the best of the three films about our friends in the inter-species herd of plucky prehistoric heroes.
 And it involves some of the best use of 3-D I've seen in an animated feature."
 Keith Phipps of The A.V.
 Club graded the film a C+ claiming the sequel "throws its commitment to the era away with movie number three, a ploy sure to anger Ice Age purists everywhere."
-Carrie Rickey of The Philadelphia Inquirer enjoyed the "film's animation art is Seuss-imaginative", but panned "the flatness of the story and indifferent voicework all the more obvious."
+Carrie Rickey of The Philadelphia Inquirer enjoyed the "film's animation art is Dr. Seuss-imaginative", but panned "the flatness of the story and indifferent voicework all the more obvious."
 James Dyer of Empire gave the film three out of five stars, calling it a "pacey, enjoyable yarn for the most part" and praise Pegg's performance, stating "Long-in-the-tooth characters detract from the usual high-spirited fun and frolics."

 Phillip French of The Guardian was critical of the film's crude humor and felt that "most adults will find it...too long".
 Also writing for The Guardian, Ben Child wrote that he found the film predictable, and despite praising the Scrat subplot, felt "there were precious few laughs and no real feeling that anyone aside from the animation team was really pushing themselves.
 You can pretty much tell exactly what's going to happen, and what each character is about to say...I actually found myself almost drifting off at one point."
 Richard Propes offered a negative review, considering the film to be the worst in the series and though in praise of the animation, was critical of the characters and storyline, feeling it "never come to life and never become involving."
-TheScoreCard gave the film 3 out of 10 stars and wrote "... the voice talents aren’t as popular as they were originally in 2002...the moments when it can use new character Buck or seasoned silent film star Scrat to keep audiences interested.
-As zany as Simon Pegg’s voicing is of the wacko weasel, and as timeless as Scrat’s existence may be, no two characters alone can save this threequel from being a weak moment for animated storytelling.
-They certainly can’t make another Ice Age movie entirely worth it".
+TheScoreCard gave the film 3 out of 10 stars and wrote "... the voice talents aren't as popular as they were originally in 2002...the moments when it can use new character Buck or seasoned silent film star Scrat to keep audiences interested.
+As zany as Simon Pegg's voicing is of the wacko weasel, and as timeless as Scrat's existence may be, no two characters alone can save this threequel from being a weak moment for animated storytelling.
+They certainly can't make another Ice Age movie entirely worth it".
+David Edwards questioned the film's incorporation of inaccuracies in its depiction of prehistoric life living underground, while woolly mammoths and saber-toothed tigers still existed.